Vibration damping – reduces vibrations in industrial environments

 What is vibration damping?

-Common problems with vibrations in industry
+Common vibration problems in industry

 How do vibrations spread in industrial buildings?